+The Schirn Kunsthalle Frankfurt presents the Berlin artist Alicja Kwade’s installation “Die bewegte Leere des Moments” (The Void of the Moment in Motion) specifically developed for its Rotunda from March 26 until June 14, 2015.
+The work leaves leeway for subjective perception and association.
+The threat it radiates makes itself almost physically felt.
+Or is it rather a feeling of uncertainty, of irritation that creeps up on the viewer?
 A motor with a circular thread is mounted in the center of the ceiling of the publicly accessible Rotunda.
-A stone hanging on a chain reaches to the upper, second story.
-A large, two-sided analogue clock has been mounted across from it at the height of the lower, first story.
+The stone with a diameter of about thirty centimeters hanging on a chain reaches to the upper, second story.
+A large, two-sided analogue clock with a diameter of about fifty centimeters has been mounted across from it at the height of the lower, first story.
 Both objects rotate around the central axis of the cylinder-shaped space and are incessantly reflected in the building's fenestrated façade covered with mirror backing foil.

 “Frequently reminiscent of phenomena in the field of natural science, Alicja Kwade's objects question our perception of things and call for permanent reevaluation.
 After including some of her works in the group show Infinite Jest in 2014, the Schirn is pleased to offer the artist its central Rotunda for a solo presentation,” says Max Hollein, Director of the Schirn Kunsthalle Frankfurt.